 AI is “trained” with data, i.e., large amounts of text.
 From that large amount of text, it “learns” recurring patterns in human writing and that’s what it can spot with…well, machine-like consistency.

 AI isn’t always right

 This doesn’t mean that AI is always correct.
-It just means that it can flag common errors.
+It just means that it can flag what may be a common error.
 The role for humans is to then make a judgment call on whether the AI is correct or not.